Minione/ComputeFeatures/README.md

 # ComputeFeatures
 This repository contains the feature extraction code in our Memex image search service.
-It includes the ability to
+It includes the ability to:
     1. Extract features of images from a specic layer from a pre-trained neural network.
     2. Store all the features in a format that is usable by the image serach service.
 In our image search service, we use the code to extract the features of database images and store all the features on the disk.
 Later, [ScalableLSH](https://github.com/Minione/ScalableLSH) will deploy the image search service based on the database image features.

 ## Requirements ##